SimonFH/macos-flash-player-updater/README.md

 `./updtflsh.sh install ppapi`
 respectively.

-Run
-`./updtflsh.sh dialog`
-to get a popup dialog if a new update is available.
-Useful when run as a cronjob.

 Run `./updtflsh.sh dialog`, for example as cronjob, for a popup dialog to install new updates.
 (You need some form of external interaction when run as a cronjob, since cron has no tty)